christopher5106/christopher5106.github.io/_posts/2016-04-19-spatial-transformer-layers-caffe-tensorflow.markdown

 # Unsupervised learning for document localization

-Let's try with 2 GoogLeNet, one in the SPN to prediction the affine transformation, and one after for object classification.
+Let's try with 2 GoogLeNet, one in the SPN to predict the affine transformation, and the other one after for object classification.

 ![spn document input]({{ site.url }}/img/spn_document_input.png)